tannerdolby/tannerdolby.com/src/writing/simple-node-server.md

 <img src="/images/node-demo-ffr.png" alt="Demo image of homepage with form" class="demo-img">

-After hitting the submit button, we are navigated to the `/message` route and the querystring from the form is sent to the server in a `POST` request.
+After hitting the submit button, we are redirected to the `/message` route and the data from the form submission is sent to the server in a `POST` request.
 Have a look at the Network tab in Developer Tools to verify the response.

 ```text
 Request received for '/message'